wp-plugins/caldera-form-metabox/readme.txt

-=== Caldera Form Metabox ===
+=== Caldera Custom Fields ===
 Contributors: Desertsnowman
 Tags: Custom metabox, caldera forms, form as metabox, custom metaboxes, custom fields, custom field, form custom field Requires at least: 3.9
 Tested up to: 4.1
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 License: GPLv2

-A Form Processor for Caldera Forms that sets a form as a metabox for post types.
+A Form Processor for Caldera Forms that sets a form as a metabox for custom fields.

 == Description ==
 A Free addon processor for [Caldera Forms](http://wordpress.org/plugins/caldera-forms/) that allows you to use a form as a Custom Metabox.
 Entries are saved as custom fields using the field slug as the meta key.